 Suitable for people who have been on retreat before and have a regular meditation practice.
 These retreats will be conducted mostly in silence, and will normally have between 5 and 7 hours a day of sitting meditation.

-‘Simply being’ points to a quality of awakeness and receptivity that we can recognise at any moment, both in and outside of formal meditation.
-It’s an openness to full presence in our being - in our body, senses and awareness.
-It suggests opening to what we really are, beyond conceptual fabrication, inseparable from nature itself, which is undivided and ungraspable.
+‘Simply being’ points to the aliveness and awakeness that we can recognise at any moment.
+It’s an openness to full presence, our full being - in body, senses and awareness.
+It points to being what we really are, beyond conceptual fabrication.
+In recognising and opening to the steady and spacious aspects of experience here and now, we may glimpse a timeless awareness-emptiness that is inseparable from loving, compassionate energy.

 For more information read the retreat information sheet.